taskcluster/taskcluster-docs/src/manual/devel/best-practices/microservices.md

 ### Node

-Prefer to use the latest stable node version, and corresponding npm version.
+Prefer to use the latest stable node version, and corresponding yarn version.
+These should both be locked and not specified as a range.
+This means in particular no `^` in front of either version spec.
 Encode this version both in `package.json` and in any CI configurations such as `.taskcluster.yml`.

+`package.json` should have the `"engine-strict": true` flag set.
+Preferably directly above the `engines` stanza.

 ### Compiling